charlie-grayson/WBA/python/pc_setup.md

 2. Upgrade pip

 To upgrade PIP in Windows you will need to open the Windows Command Prompt App (search for "cmd").
-Type/copy the command below in the command line, , where ">" represents the windows prompt and should not be copied.
+Type/copy the command below in the command line.

 ```
->py -m pip install --upgrade pip
+C:\Users\UserName> py -m pip install --upgrade pip
 ```

 2. Install the packages used by the Python scripts